ianepperson/telnetsrvlib/README.md

 Copied from http://pytelnetsrvlib.sourceforge.net/
 Licensed under the LGPL, as per the SourceForge notes.

-telnetsrvlib-green requires gevent to function.
+telnetsrvlib_green requires gevent to function.

 The original telnetsrvlib uses a separate thread to process the input buffer and semaphores reading and writing - as well as a few sleeps sprinkled here and there.